Why E-Bike Riders Should Understand MIPS Helmet Technology

 The Case for MIPS Helmets on E-Bikes

-A casual ride around the block is one thing, but e-bike riders face conditions that go beyond traditional cycling.
+A casual ride around the block is one thing, but e-bike riders face conditions that go beyond those of traditional cyclists.
 E-bikes can easily reach 20-28 mph, which means a fall or collision can result in much greater impact forces than a standard bike accident.
 And in urban traffic, car doors opening into bike lanes, or sudden stops, the risk of angled crashes rises quickly.

 That’s exactly where MIPS technology comes in.
 Standard helmets can do well in direct, head-on impacts, but real-world crashes are often anything but straight.
 MIPS adds protection where you need it most, those awkward, rotational falls that happen when you’re moving fast.